May 2016 – 132lbs

 4 months of consistent macro tracking and 4-5 days a week of working out at home

 Youve either heard about it, or read about it somewhere.
 Macros.
-So, you searched “how to calculate your macros,” used an online calculator or the donut chart, and now have no clue what these numbers mean, or what to do with them.
+So, you searched “how to track macros," "How to count macros," or "How to calculate your macros,” then used an online calculator or the donut chart, and now have no clue what these numbers mean, or what to do with them.
 Its ok.
 Ive got you!
 Below, we will cover the very basics to help you get started!

 To begin, I just want to say that I am not a nutritionist or dietitian.
 This is all information, tips, and tricks Ive learned since I started tracking macros.
 Before starting any new diet, you should consult with your physician.
 If you find something incorrect, please feel free to kindly educate me WITH facts.